aleclaure/VoterUnions/replit.md

   4. Removal plan if deprecated

 ## System Architecture
 The application is built using Expo SDK 52 with React Native and TypeScript in strict mode.
 Navigation is handled by React Navigation, utilizing both bottom tabs and a native stack navigator.
-State management combines React Query (TanStack) for server state and Zustand for local client state.
+State management combines React Query (TanStack) for server state and React Context API for authentication state.
 The backend leverages Supabase for authentication, PostgreSQL database, Realtime functionalities, and Storage.
 Security is a paramount concern, with `expo-secure-store` used for token storage and comprehensive Row-Level Security (RLS) policies implemented in Supabase.
 The system is designed with an offline-first approach using React Query's capabilities.

 **Key Features:**
-- **Authentication**: Email OTP login/signup, secure token storage with `expo-secure-store`, auto token refresh, and session management via Zustand.
+- **Authentication**: Email OTP login/signup, secure token storage with `expo-secure-store`, auto token refresh, and session management via React Context API with memoized functions for stable references.
 - **Union Management**: Users can browse public unions, view details, create new unions, join existing ones, and manage members with role-based access control (owner, admin, moderator, member, guest).
 - **Debate System**: Functionality to browse debates by union, filter by issue area, create debates, and add arguments with stance selection (pro/con/neutral).
 Arguments display reaction counts with real-time updates.
 - **Voting & Pledging**: Users can browse candidates and policies, pledge support or opposition, with pledges scoped to specific unions and supporting multi-union participation.